Recreational land is land that is used for exactly what it sounds like.

 When you invest in recreational land, you’re not in the business of buying and selling vacant land on a continuous basis as a real estate investor would be.

-Instead, you’ll likely hold this recreational land to not only use but in the hopes that it will appreciate in value.
+Instead, you’ll likely hold this recreational land not only to use, but also in the hopes that it will appreciate in value.

-When it comes time to file taxes, you’re eligible for investment expenses that are deductible as personal itemized deductions on Schedule A.
+When it comes time to file taxes, you’re eligible to deduct certain investment expenses as personal itemized deductions on Schedule A.

 These expenses are ordinary tax deductions that give you tax benefits at your regular income tax rate.

-The annual deduction for investments is limited to the investor’s net investment income for the year.
+However, the annual deduction for interest payments is limited to the investor’s net investment income for the year.

 The excess will be carried over to future years.